 I got the opportunity to get a behind the scenes view of recorded music when I toured Zac Brown’s Southern Ground recording studio.
 During the tour, it occurred to me that recording music can be very similar to developing software products.
 The people who truly have a passion for both pursuits don’t get hung up on process, but use process to help get them to great outcomes, whether that be an artistically pure recording or a product that solves customer’s problems.

-Now that I’m back, I wanted to share how the team I’m working with right now gets product backlog items ready to build.
+Now that I’m back, I wanted to share how the team I’m working with right now performs backlog refinement.
 This is still very much a work in progress, which I think is perhaps one of the more important points.

-That means the approach we use a few months from now will probably be different than what we’re doing right now.
+That means the approach we use for backlog refinement a few months from now will probably be different than what we’re doing right now.
 And that’s a good thing.

 Definition of ready